databricks-industry-solutions/smart-claims/README.md

 * <b>Domain </b>: Insurance
 * <b>Challenge </b>:
   * Insurance companies have to constantly innovate to beat competition
   * Customer Retention/Loyalty can be challenge as people are always shopping for more competitive rates, leading to ccustomer churn
   * Fraudulent transactions erodes profit margins
   * How to improve the Claims Management process for faster claims settlement, lower claims processing costs and quicker identification of possible fraud.
-* <b><span style="color: red"> Smart Claims </span></b>:
+* <b><span style="color:#f03c15"> Smart Claims </span></b>:
   * A Databricks Solution Accelerator that uses the Lakehouse paradigm to automate certain components of this process that aids human investigation *
 ___

 # Details